Case studies in dust and fume control

 Here are just a few case studies in air quality management: some of these use our standard range of dust extraction systems.

 But for many clients we’ve designed customised solutions in dust and fume control.
 Sometimes we’ve designed a complete, bespoke system – and other times we’ve created a component to fit in with existing equipment.
 Read more about our dust extraction design service.

+Do you need help with air pollution management products?
 Contact DUSTEX and see how we can help you with your air quality management.

 Sustainability and environmental care are a key focus of Graymont, and DUSTEX was briefed to design a dust extractor that reduces air emissions, improves energy efficiency, and reduces waste.